RobertUJ/iacommx_test/README.md

 # IA.COM.MX Challenge -  Python Backend Engineer.

-This is a simple backend application that allows you to create, read, update and delete products.
+This is a simple backend application that allows you make a application to magic world.
-It was developed using Python 3.11.9 FastAPI, PostgreSQL, Celery and Redis.

 ## Getting Started